-- 1. A repair on live grid station is possible as the station is fitted with busbars via which current can be redirected, thereby minimizing interruptions to the transmission network. - 2.
-In the case of an explosion, unless on site within the grid station, the risk of human or animal injury is small.
+- 1. A repair on live grid station is possible as the station is fitted with busbars via which current can be redirected, thereby minimizing interruptions to the transmission network. - In the case of an explosion, unless on site within the grid station, the risk of human or animal injury is small.
 Apart from the security fence, no additional mitigation measures are required. - 3.
-Oil containing equipment in the grid station should be fitted within a bunded oil sump of sufficient size to capture all oil within a particular piece of equipment.
+Oil containing equipment in the grid station should be fitted within a bunded oil sump of sufficient size to capture all oil within a particular piece of equipment. - 4.
+The grid station's operational controls will be well maintained to avoid impacts of the natural disaster or fire. - 5.
+The watch guard will be provided training for the emergency response in case of any unusual situation.